Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Numerical comparison

 \subsection{Methods and criteria}

-We considered and compared the following methods: \begin{description} \item[Hierarchical Vecchia (HV):] Our methods as described in this paper. \item[Low rank (LR):] A special case of HV with $M=1$, in which the diagonal and the first $N$ columns of $\bS$ are nonzero, and all other entries are zero.
-This results in a matrix approximation $\hat\bfSigma$ that is of rank $N$ plus diagonal, known as the modified predictive process \citep[][]{Banerjee2008,Finley2009} in spatial statistics.
-LR has the same computational complexity as HV. \item[Dense Laplace (DL):] A further special case of HV with $M=0$, in which $\bS$ is a fully dense matrix of ones.
+We considered and compared the following methods: \begin{description} \item[\textbf{Hierarchical Vecchia (HV)}:] Our methods as described in this paper. \item[\textbf{Low rank (LR)}:] A special case of HV with $M=1$, in which the diagonal and the first $N$ columns of $\bS$ are nonzero, and all other entries are zero.
+This results in a matrix approximation $\hat\bfSigma$ that is of rank $\condsetN$ plus diagonal, known as the modified predictive process \citep[][]{Banerjee2008,Finley2009} in spatial statistics.
+LR has the same computational complexity as HV. \item[\textbf{Dense Laplace (DL)}:] A further special case of HV with $M=0$, in which $\bS$ is a fully dense matrix of ones.
 Thus, there is no error due to the Vecchia approximation, and so in the non-Gaussian spatial-only setting, this is equivalent to a Gaussian Laplace approximation.
 DL will generally be more accurate than HV and low-rank, but it scales as $\order(n^3)$ and is thus not feasible for high dimension $n$. \end{description}

 For each scenario below, we simulated observations using \eqref{eq:obs}, taking $g_{t,i}$ to be each of four exponential-family distributions: Gaussian, $\normal(x,\tau^2)$; logistic Bernoulli, $\mathcal{B}(1/(1+e^{-x}))$; Poisson, $\mathcal{P}(e^x)$; and gamma, $\mathcal{G}(a, ae^{-x})$, with shape parameter $a=2$.
 For most scenarios, we assumed a moderate state dimension $n$, so that DL remained feasible; a large $n$ was considered in Section \ref{sec:big-simul}.
+In the case of non-Gaussian observations, we used $\epsilon = 10^{-5}$ in Algorithm \ref{alg:VL}.

-The main metric to compare HV and LR was the difference in KL divergence between their posterior or filtering distributions and those generated by DL; as the exact distributions were not known here, we approximated this metric by the average difference in log scores \citep[dLS; e.g.,][]{Gneiting2014} over several simulations.
-We also calculated the relative root mean square prediction error (RRMSPE), defined as the root mean square prediction error of HV and LR, respectively, divided by the root mean square prediction error of DL.
+The main metric to compare HV and LR was the difference in KL divergence between their posterior or filtering distributions and those generated by DL; as the exact distributions were not known here, we approximated the divergence by the difference in joint log scores \citep[dLS; e.g.,][]{Gneiting2014} calculated at each time point for the joint posterior or filtering distribution of the entire field and averaged over several simulations.
+We also calculated the relative root mean square prediction error (RRMSPE), defined as the root mean square prediction error of HV and LR, respectively, divided by the root mean square prediction error of DL; the error is calculated with respect to the true simulated latent field.
 For both criteria, lower values are better.
+In each simulation scenario, the scores were averaged over a sufficiently large number of repetitions to achieve stable averages.